hatfieldlibrary/dspace-angular-client/README.md

  `grunt serve`

 You can work with either a DSpace instance running on your local machine or with a remote host.
+See `config/dspace.js`.

 ## Testing